Elisabeth-A-C/Projekt-2/README.md

 Where the number of Assignments needs to be at least 1, and the number of students needs to be at least one.
 The user can choose to load new data in the main menu.

 In the main menu, the user can also choose to check the data for data errors (student duplicates and grades that are not included in the 7-step grading scale), generate plots (showing final grades or grades per assignment), display the data including the calculated final grade, or to quit the program.
-At all times, the user can enter '5050' as input in a menu (e.g. main menu og plot menu) to quit the program, and the user will be asked one more time if wanting to quit the program.
+At all times, the user can enter '5050' as input in a menu (e.g. main menu and plot menu) to quit the program, and the user will be asked one more time if wanting to quit the program.

 ## Code structure
 The main script contains the main menu in the program.
-The program is run in a while-loop, and the program is quit by breaking the while-loop.
+The program is run in a while loop, and the program is quit by breaking the while loop.
-The code also contains several other files with the functions that are called in the main script and in other functions, and it contains several datafiles that has been used for bug-testing in the program.
+The code also contains several other files with the functions that are called in the main script and in other functions, and it contains several data files that has been used for bug testing in the program.

+## Grade rounding function
+Filip writes...

+## Final grade function
+The final grade function computes the final grade for each student from the assignment grades.
+If there's only one assignment for each student, this must be the final grade.
+If a student has received -3 in one or more of the assignments, the student must receive the final grade -3.
+Otherwise, the final grade is calculated from the average of all assignments when the lowest grade is removed.

+## Grades plot function
+Filip writes...

+## Main script
+The main sc